survivejs/sidewind/README.md

 Sidewind was designed to add interactivity to small sites and it's not a replacement for a full-blown framework.
 That said, if you don't need much (i.e. routing), it can be enough and it can possibly complement using a framework.

-By design, the approach follows the principle of **progressive enhancement** and you pages will be accessible without JavaScript.
+By design, the approach follows the principle of **progressive enhancement** and your pages will be accessible without JavaScript.

 ## Examples